rail5/polonius/README.md

 THIS REPO IS CURRENTLY A WORK-IN-PROGRESS.
 Polonius is not yet functional

 # polonius
-A memory-efficient and modular text editor
+A uniquely memory-efficient and modular text editor

 > Therefore, since brevity is the soul of wit